oolenkazolot/graphiql-app/README.md

 The GraphiQL page includes a request editor, variables editor, headers editor, lazy-loaded documentation explorer, and a section for displaying responses.

 A user-friendly interface for writing and editing GraphQL queries, mutations, and subscriptions.
-Allows users to define and modify variables used in GraphQL operations Enables adding custom headers to GraphQL requests Lazy-loaded Documentation Explorer: Provides schema exploration with efficient lazy-loading.
-Response Section: Displays the response received from the GraphQL server.
+It allows users to define and modify variables used in GraphQL operations.
+Custom headers can be added to GraphQL requests.
+The Documentation Explorer facilitates schema exploration with efficient lazy-loading.
+The Response Section displays the response received from the GraphQL server.

 <image src="src/assets/screenshots/Screenshot_4.png" alt="welcome">
 <image src="src/assets/screenshots/Screenshot_5.png" alt="welcome">